stephencweiss/stephencharlesweiss.com/content/blog/2018-10-23/debugging-create-react-app.md

 # Solution
 ## Manually remove the directories

-Since `npm uninstall` didn’t have access to `babel-loader` (or user error prevented it from removing it), I decided to attack the problem head-on.
+Since `npm uninstall` didn't have access to `babel-loader` (or user error prevented it from removing it), I decided to attack the problem head-on.

 I removed the `babel-loader` directory from my `User/Stephen/node_module` directory (`$ rm -rf babel-loader`).